CebolaLab/RNA-seq/README.md

 samtools merge <sample>.aligned.toTranscriptome.bam <sample>-L001.aligned.toTranscriptome.bam <sample>-L002.aligned.toTranscriptome.bam <sample>-L003.aligned.toTranscriptome.bam
 ```

-### Run salmon
+### Run Salmon

-Technical replicates can also be combined by providing the `-a` argument with a list of bam files, with the file names separated by a space (this may not work on all queue systems.
-A common error is `segmentation fault (core dump)`.
-Here, salmon is run *without* any normalisation; this is carried out in the next step.
+Salmon is here used with the expectation minimisation (EM)/VBEM? approach method for quantification.
+This is described in the 2020 paper by [Deschamps-Francoeur et al.](https://www.sciencedirect.com/science/article/pii/S2001037020303032), which describes the handling of multi-mapped reads in RNA-seq data.
+Duplicated sequences such as pseudogenes can cause reads to align to multiple positions in the genome.
+Where transcripts have exons which are similar to other genomic sequences, the EM approach attributes reads to the most likely transcript.
+Technical replicates can also be combined by providing the Salmon `-a` argument with a list of bam files, with the file names separated by a space (this may not work on all queue systems.
+A common error is `segmentation fault (core dump)`).
+Here, Salmon is run ***without*** any normalisation; this is carried out in the next step.

 ```bash
 salmon quant --useEM -t GRCh38_no_alt_analysis_set_gencode.v35.transcripts.fa --libType A -a <sample>.Aligned.toTranscriptome.out.bam -o <sample>.salmon_quant